 Card networks have implemented some restrictions for recurring transaction chargebacks.
 For instance, subscribers only have 120 days from the date of the original transaction to request a chargeback in most cases.
 This is the same as with any other chargeback scenario.

 There are also some new regulations from card networks that may help.
 Back in 2020, Visa updated their rules related to recurring transactions.
 These new requirements, created specifically for merchants that offer free trials or introductory offers as part of an ongoing subscription service, mean the merchant must now:

 - Provide a copy of the terms and conditions to the cardholder at the time of subscription

 - Provide more detailed transaction receipts

-In addition to these merchant requirements, Visa is also expanding dispute (chargeback) rights in specific situations.
-See our posts on Visa’s free trial billing rules, and on Mastercard negative option billing, for more details.
+In addition to these merchant requirements, Visa also expanded dispute (chargeback) rights in specific situations.
+Mastercard took similar action around the same time.

 |The merchant can prove the transaction was not part of a recurring payment plan.
 For example, it was an installment billing transaction instead.||The merchant can provide documentation that proves the services were not canceled.|

 |The cardholder failed to meet the cancelation terms of the signed contract.||The merchant can provide documentation that proves neither the acquiring bank nor the merchant was notified that the account was closed.|

 |The merchant can prove the services were provided and used after the cancelation date.||Outside of Europe, the merchant also provides documentation proving the transaction was not previously charged back.|

 |The cardholder agreed to clearly defined terms and conditions.||The merchant can prove the services were provided and used after the cancelation date.|